mingruixia/MDD_ConnectomeGradient/README.md

 5. Correct the center effect of the gradient score by using ComBatHarmonization.
 6. Calculate gradient range and spatial variance.
 7. Generate Nifti files for each gradient map.
-8. Calculate the displacement of each voxel in gradient space for each MDD.
+8. Generate group-averaged gradient maps for HC and MDD
+9. Estimate spatial correlation of the group-averaged map between HC and MDD for each gradient.

 Due to the limited upload data size available on Github, we cannot provide all the data in this analysis.
 The preprocessed data of one subject was provided for test matrix generation and gradient calculation (In the folder of the previous step).
 We also provided the global measures (i.e., explained variance, gradient range, and spatial variance, GlobalMetrics.sav), final gradient maps of all subjects, and the displacement maps of patients with MDD (check DownloadForGradientMaps.txt for download link).
 The statistical analysis for global metrics was done by using SPSS and that for gradient maps was done by SeeCAT (call SeeCAT_Stat and SeeCAT_Viewer in MATLAB), respectively.
 Both tools are GUI-based.